ivaylobandrov/DataBreatheAssignment/README.md

 # Steps to run the FastApi app:

-1. We assume that you have already installed python 3.10 and Docker on your system and also that you have cloned the project.
+1. We assume that you have already installed python 3.10 and Docker on your system.
 If you haven't done so, you can download them from the official sites:
    - https://www.python.org/downloads/
    - https://www.docker.com/products/docker-desktop/